rishiba/doc_syscalls/doc/02_system_calls.rst

 Shared Library
 ==============

-If the compiled library is not linked but not attached to the executable at the time of execution then it is called a dynamically linked executable.
-This is achieved by just storing the location of the function's address in the library.
+If the compiled library is linked but not attached to the executable at the time of execution then it is called a dynamically linked executable.
+This in achieved by just storing the location of the function's address in the library.
 The executable expects the library to be present on the system where it will be executed.
 This is one downside of dynamic linking, where as the advantage is